Fedomn/sqlrs/README.md

 Some description of the project:
 - Using Apache Arrow as the data format, and the query engine is built on top of it.
 - Currently, the storage layer only support CSV file as data source.
-- Most of idea inspired by [risinglight](https://github.com/risinglightdb/risinglight).
+- Most of idea inspired by [risinglight](https://github.com/risinglightdb/risinglight) and [datafusion](https://github.com/apache/arrow-datafusion)

 # Roadmap